-If you are familiar with the lecture slides and readings (both are testable!) and you can integrate this knowledge with the experiments we discuss, you will be successful.
-In total, it is expected that it may take approximately 4 hours a week to study for this course outside of class time (readings and review... this is like watching an episode of a TV show every day, just over 30 minutes a day per week!).
+If you are familiar with readings and you can integrate this knowledge with the quiz questions and in class problems we go through, you will be successful.
+In total, it is expected that it may take approximately 5 hours a week to study for this course outside of class-time (readings and review... this is like watching an episode of a TV show every day, just over 50 minutes a day per week!).
+Most importantly of all, create and do lots of practice questions!
+More information is available on Canvas.